pubkey/rxdb/docs-src/capacitor-database.md

 ### Preferences API

-Capacitor comes with a native [Preferences API](https://capacitorjs.com/docs/apis/preferences) which is a simple, perssistent key->value store for lightweight data, similar to the browsers localstorage or React Native [AsyncStorage](./react-native-database.md#asyncstorage).
+Capacitor comes with a native [Preferences API](https://capacitorjs.com/docs/apis/preferences) which is a simple, persistent key->value store for lightweight data, similar to the browsers localstorage or React Native [AsyncStorage](./react-native-database.md#asyncstorage).

 To use it, you first have to install it from npm `npm install @capacitor/preferences` and then you can import it and write/read data.
 Notice that all calls to the preferences API are asynchronous so they return a `Promise` that must be `await`-ed.